github/docs/content/github/using-git/about-git-rebase.md

 {% warning %}

 **Warning**: Because changing your commit history can make things difficult for everyone else using the repository, it's considered bad practice to rebase commits when you've already pushed to a repository.
-To learn how to safely rebase on {{ site.data.variables.product.product_location }}, see "[About pull request merges](/articles/about-pull-request-merges)."
+To learn how to safely rebase on {% data variables.product.product_location %}, see "[About pull request merges](/articles/about-pull-request-merges)."

 {% endwarning %}